-Maggie Punyer (appointed September 2019) As a lead director with Ocean Media.
-Maggie has a good grasp of the key issues affecting the sector and practical experience of embracing the opportunities/challenges currently facing RP's.
-She has gained this insight through many governance roles, notably in her current capacity as a NED on the Board of Accent. good With appreciation а regulation. risk. culture and governance control, Maggie also has a commercial background providing the strategic leadership needed at a governance level by Connexus.
+Maggie Punyer (appointed September 2019) As a lead director with Ocean Media, Maggie has a good grasp of the key issues affecting the sector and practical experience of embracing the opportunities/challenges currently facing RP's.
+She has gained this insight through many governance roles, notably in her current capacity as a NED on the Board of Accent.
+With a good appreciation of regulation, risk, culture and governance control, Maggie also has a commercial background providing the strategic leadership needed at a governance level by Connexus.

-Maggie's track record of delivery is supplemented by the softer skills she brings around team development, Board growth and building consensus to take business led decisions that are integral to the achievement of corporate goals.
-Comfortable in stakeholder management and effective in network building, Maggie acknowledges the importance of the external dimension of the role.
+Maggie's track record of delivery is supplemented by the softer skills she brings around team development.
+Board growth and building consensus to take business led decisions that are integral to the achievement of corporate goals.
+Comfortable in stakeholder management and effective in network building.
+Maggie acknowledges the importance of the external dimension of the role.
 She cares deeply about the provision of good quality social and affordable housing, and strongly believes in the voice of the customers and tenants informing organisational activity.

-Abigail Reilly (appointed September 2019)
+Abigail Reilly (appointed September 2019) Abigail comes from a military background and has fifteen years' experience at senior management level within Social Housing.
+This includes three years as Executive Director responsible for a wide portfolio including Organisational Development, HR.
+Governance.
+ICT.

-Abigail comes from a military background and has fifteen years' experience at senior management level within Social Housing.
-This includes three years as Executive Director responsible for a wide portfolio including Organisational Development, HR, Governance, ICT.
-Communications.
-Project Facilities.
-Management.
-Fleet Management Corporate and Strategy, Performance and Planning.
+Communications, Project Management, Facilities, Fleet Management and Corporate Strategy, Performance and Planning.